SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

 pauseAfterViewingFile                 Whether or not to pause after viewing a
                                       file

+blankNFilesListedStrIfLoadableModule  When used as a loadable module, whether or
+                                      not to blank out the "# Files Listed" string (from text.dat) so that Synchronet
+                                      won't display it after the lister exits

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings